birkenfeld/stm_display_rust/README.md

 ### Build

-Using nightly Rust and cargo, just do a `cargo build --release` in the `firmware` directory.
+Using a recent Rust compiler, just do a `cargo build --release` in the `firmware` directory.

 ### Flash